wp-plugins/twitter-stream/readme.txt

 To make it easier for me to answer questions & to keep everything in one place, please go to the [blog post](http://return-true.com/2009/12/wordpress-plugin-twitter-stream/ "Check here for answers to any questions.") for Twitter Stream on my website.
 If you have any requests or problems please leave a comment there or drop me an email via the contact form also available there.
 Thanks.

 == Changelog ==

+= 2.4 =
+* Alterations to the oAuth instructions to reflect Twitter's new development system.

 = 2.3.4 =
 * Additional Fix for those with hosts that have the PECL oAuth extension set to load automatically.
 Sorry for all the recent updates.